 It doesn’t matter if all the layers are laid down at one time or over a period of weeks.
 Once completed turn the entire pile over and mix in one month.

 The chief benefit of turning the compost pile allows the release of any excess accumulated carbon dioxide in preliminary decomposition process.
 It also gives bacteria additional oxygen.

 If the compost looks dry after turning, wet down the pile.
 Turn the pile over again three or four weeks.
 Add more fertilizer if the pile doesn’t seem to be rotting down rapidly.

 Under ideal conditions with outdoor temperatures in the 70s or above the compost should be ready to use in about three months.

-When estimating if a particular “batch” is ready, don’t count any month where air temperatures average below 50 degrees.
+When estimating if a particular “batch” is ready, don’t count any month where air temperatures average below 50° degrees Fahrenheit.
 Under these cool conditions the inside of the pile stays warm but the decomposition of the outer layers slow up.

 You can compost any organic substance: